SitecorePowerShell/Book/GLOSSARY.md

 ## Set-HostProperty
 SPE Cmdlet - Sets the current host property.

+## Set-Item
+Windows Cmdlet - Changes the value of an item to the value specified in the command.

 ## Set-ItemAcl
 SPE Cmdlet - Sets new security information on an item overwriting the previous settings.